AckeeCZ/antonio/README.md

 Initialization is a simple 2 steps process.

-First you will create new instance of `HttpClient`, which gives you `api` and `authApi` objects.
+By creating new instance of `HttpClient`, you will get `api` and `authApi` objects.
 Then you will launch a `httpClient`'s saga.
 That's all.

 ### 1. Create `httpClient` instance